lucassvarjao/lucassvarjao/README.md

 ### Hello there!
 I'm Lucas 👋
   I'm from Brazil, and I'm currently in high-school.
-Since I was a kid, I enjoyed technology, such as video games and cellphones, so in 2023, I decided to dive into this deep ocean of technology.
+Since I was a kid, I have enjoyed technology, such as video games and cellphones, so in 2023, I decided to dive into this deep ocean of technology.
 Since then, I have been trying to discover more about this area and improve my skills.

 ![Lucas' GitHub stats](https://github-readme-stats.vercel.app/api?username=lucassvarjao&show_icons=true&theme=radical)
 ---